Protect-Democracy/chatbot/README.md

 # Custom Chatbot Sample Application

 This sample application demonstrates how to build a modern chat interface using DigitalOcean's GenAI Platform.
-It features real-time streaming responses, WebSocket communication, and proper token management for API authentication.
+It features real-time streaming responses, WebSocket communication, and proper authentication.

 ## Architecture

-### Token Service
+### Authentication Service

-The `TokenService` handles authentication with the DigitalOcean GenAI Platform using a two-token system:
+The `AuthService` handles authentication with the DigitalOcean GenAI Platform:

-1. **Refresh Token**: A long-lived token obtained using your Agent ID and Key
-2. **Access Token**: A short-lived JWT token used for API calls

-The service automatically:
-- Manages token lifecycle
-- Refreshes expired tokens
-- Validates token expiry
+- Validates required environment variables
-- Handles error cases and retries
+- Manages the Agent Access Key securely
+- Provides the key for API authentication

 ### Chat Service